SilkRose/Pony/src/stories/saddle-bagged/01-boing.md

 Boing.

 I seem unable to grasp the edge. *Can anyone help me?!* I’m freaking out, gotta think hard.
 Things that I can do here: not much.
 The bricks are useless to climb on.
-There’s not much of a promise of what lies beneath the trampoline and I'm pretty sure I don’t want to find out, though the movement isn’t felt on the inside I can see I am moving.
+There’s not much of a promise of what lies beneath the trampoline, and I'm pretty sure I don’t want to find out, though the movement isn’t felt on the inside I can see I am moving.
 It seems there’s nothing else to do here: JUMP.

 Boing.